Marko Đurišić (politician): Parliamentarian (2001–12)

 The DS–DSS alliance broke down in early 2008, and a new parliamentary election was held in May of that year.
-The DS contested the election at the head of the For a European Serbia (Za evropsku Srbiju, ZES) alliance. Đurišić received the fifty-ninth position on the alliance's list, which won a plurality victory with 102 out of 250 seats, and was afterward given a mandate for a fourth term.
-The overall result of the election was inconclusive, but ZES ultimately formed a new coalition government with the Socialist Party of Serbia (Socijalistička partija Srbije, SPS), and Đurišić again served as a government supporter.
-Following the consolidation of the ZES–SPS alliance at the republic level, Đurišić announced that the alliance would also cooperate in municipal governments across the province of Vojvodina.
-In August 2009, he expressed the view that Serbian politics was likely shifting in the direction of a two-party system, with the Democratic Party and the Serbian Progressive Party (Srpska napredna stranka, SNS) at the head of rival blocs.
-He continued to serve on the defence and security committee and to lead Serbia's delegation to the NATO parliamentary assembly, as well as being a deputy member of the foreign affairs committee and the committee for European integration.
+The DS contested the election at the head of the For a European Serbia (ZES) alliance. Đurišić received the fifty-ninth position on the alliance's list, which won a plurality victory with 102 out of 250 seats, and was afterward given a mandate for a fourth term.
+The overall result of the election was inconclusive, but ZES ultimately formed a new coalition government with the Socialist Party of Serbia (SPS), and Đurišić again served as a government supporter.
+After the consolidation of the ZES–SPS alliance at the republic level, Đurišić announced that the alliance would also cooperate in municipal governments across the province of Vojvodina.
+In August 2009, he expressed the view that Serbian politics was likely shifting in the direction of a two-party system, with the Democratic Party and the Serbian Progressive Party (SNS) at the head of rival blocs.
+He continued to serve on the defence and security committee and to lead Serbia's delegation to the NATO parliamentary assembly and was a deputy member of the foreign affairs committee and the committee for European integration.

-Serbia's electoral system was reformed in 2011, such that parliamentary mandates were awarded in numerical order to candidates on successful lists. Đurišić received the eighty-fifth position on the Democratic Party's Choice for a Better Life coalition list in the 2012 Serbian parliamentary election and was not re-elected when the list won sixty-seven seats.
+Serbia's electoral system was reformed in 2011, such that all parliamentary mandates were awarded to candidates on successful lists in numerical order. Đurišić received the eighty-fifth position on the Democratic Party's Choice for a Better Life coalition list in the 2012 Serbian parliamentary election and was not re-elected when the list won sixty-seven seats.
 He also appeared in the twenty-fourth position on the party's list for the New Belgrade municipal assembly in the concurrent 2012 Serbian local elections and was re-elected to that body when the DS won thirty-one mandates and formed a new government under the local leadership of Aleksandar Šapić.

 The SNS and SPS formed a new coalition government at the republic level after the 2012 election, and the DS moved into opposition.
 After its fall from power, the DS increasingly became divided into rival wings led by Boris Tadic and Dragan Đilas. Đurišić sided with Tadić.
 In December 2012, he voted against an internal party decision for former ministers to return their parliamentary mandates (i.e., resign from the legislature).